oterrien/JavaFX_Presenter/README.md

 # JavaFX_Presenter

-Show how implements MVP pattern with JavaFX and how testing it
+Show how implementing MVP pattern with JavaFX and how testing it

 The class diagram is